-New York Agriculture Education and Outreach Announces 2017 Grant Program for School-Based Agricultural Education Programs
+New York Agriculture Education and Outreach Announces 2018 Grant Program for School-Based Agricultural Education Programs

-Apply as a New Program
+Apply as a New Program - by September 28, 2018

-Apply as a Growing Program
+Apply as a Growing Program - by november 16, 2018

-Cornell University’s Agriculture Education and Outreach program is excited to announce the 2017 “Agriculture Education Incentive Grant for New and Growing Programs.”
+Cornell University’s Agriculture Education and Outreach program is excited to announce the 2018-2019 “Agriculture Education Incentive Grant for New and Growing Programs.”
 This program will provide local school-based agricultural education programs with grant awards to secure necessary resources for a high-quality agricultural education program.
 These resources may include, but are not limited to: curriculum development, professional development, program development, resource acquisitions, and program coordination.

-For inquires and questions, interested schools should contact Kaylie Siddall, Grant Program Manager, at firstname.lastname@example.org .
+Applications will be accepted throughout the fall of 2018 and awards will be announced in December 2018.
+For inquires and questions, interested schools should contact Kaylie Siddall, grant program manager, at firstname.lastname@example.org .
 The Agriculture Education Incentive Grant would not be possible without program supporters such as Cornell University, New York State Farm Bureau, NYS Department of Agriculture and Markets, and New York State Education Department.